 On the same day the official blog post was released, Matt Cutts also made a post on his blog discussing the matter further.
 The full post by Matt Cutts makes interesting reading about the motives behind the change, but the following points are the most significant:

-I would love if SEOs dive into improving website speed because (unlike a few facets of SEO) decreasing the latency of a website is something that is easily measurable and controllable.
+I would love it if SEOs dive into improving website speed because (unlike a few facets of SEO) decreasing the latency of a website is something that is easily measurable and controllable.

 The specific mention of latency further enforces that they do not measure the total load time on the page but instead the time taken for the initial response.